Rensvandeschoot/Tutorials/Blavaan/lavaan-frequentist-regression.md

 ## Introduction
 This tutorial provides the reader with a basic tutorial how to perform a regression analysis in [lavaan](http://lavaan.ugent.be/).
 Throughout this tutorial, the reader will be guided through importing datafiles, exploring summary statistics and regression analyses.
 Here, we will exclusively focus on [frequentist statistics](https://www.rensvandeschoot.com/a-gentle-introduction-to-bayesian-analysis-applications-to-developmental-research/).
-The data set can be found in the subfolders tilted 'Assignment Files.'

   <p>&nbsp;</p>